Source: Kushner meeting with Russian bank exec was effort to 'engage with' Russia

 The bank's recent statement that the meeting with Kushner was part of a "roadshow of business meetings" is in clear contrast to Kushner's view of it.
 "That wasn't the purpose of the meeting," the source said.
 "That's ridiculous."

-In addition, the source also said they believe that the meeting with Gorkov was not about business or sanctions or the bank's "new strategy," as its press release said.
-"That doesn't make any sense to me from what I know," they added.
+In addition, the source also said that the meeting with Gorkov was not about business or sanctions or the bank's "new strategy," as the bank's recent press release said.
+"That doesn't make any sense to me from what I know," the source added.

 The White House this week insisted that Kushner met as a representative of the incoming Trump administration and the meeting was not consequential.